 At Bésame Cosmetics, we use clean, effective ingredients for all of our products.
+We do not use any polyfluoroalkyl substances or PFAS.
 Though each item is safe and designed for sensitive skin, the product label can be somewhat confusing.

 For complete transparency about what ingredients we use to formulate our products, we've compiled an extensive glossary.
 Here, you'll find details on everything that goes into our items and onto your skin.